A Safety Management System is defined in Def Stan 00-056 as:

 - There are changes in legislation requiring retrospective action to ensure compliance;

 In addition, the adequacy and effectiveness of the In-Service Safety Management System should be examined as part of a detailed safety audit or inspection or during a periodic major review of the Safety Case.

 It is the responsibility of the Delivery Team to ensure that the In-Service arrangements for sustaining the safety performance of equipment introduced into service, are recognised, put in place and operated

-The final decision of wether the risks presented by an In-Service Product, System or Service are acceptable rests with the Front Line Command Duty Holders.
+The final decision of whether the risks presented by an In-Service Product, System or Service are acceptable rests with the Front Line Command Duty Holders.
 These Duty Holders will provide direction on further mitigation measures they deem appropriate and the implementation of any such requirements will form part of the in-service phase.

 13.2.5.
 Procedure Completion